 What to do in the Kalash Valleys

 If you’re visiting the Kalash Valleys during one of the festivals, there will be plenty of feasts for the eyes.
 Dance, drink, and be amazed at the colorful rituals and clothes on display.
 The festival times in Kalash Valley are:

 - Choimus – Two weeks around the winter solstice

 Know that if you’re a foreigner coming to Kalash in the hopes of doing a bit of wandering in the mountains, you’re going to encounter some issues.
-In its almighty wisdom, the security establishment has decided that foreigners are not allowed to go anywhere beyond the main village in any of the valleys.
-You used to be able to do several day or multi-day hikes, but now all you can do is walk around the village, up the mountains surrounding it, and maybe walk to the next village over.
-Always with a security escort in tow, mind you.
+You used to be able to do several day or multi-day hikes, but now all you can do is walk around the village, up to the mountains surrounding it, and maybe walk to the next village over.
 If you are determined to go deeper into the valleys, ask about NOCs when you meet with the police and foreigner registration office… and tell us what you find out!